Non-linear evolution in $f(R)$ gravity: perturbative modelling of the Chameleon mechanism: Introduction

 One of the major drawbacks of N-body simulations is that they are slow.
-Futhermore, they employ a discrete representation of particles to represent continuous fields.
+Furthermore, they employ a discrete representation of particles to represent continuous fields.
 The problem is exacerbated as the starting redshift increases and more particles are necessary to maintain accuracy.
 The use of additional non-FFT based methods to solve the extra scalar field further slows down the computation.
-Often, in standard gravity, semi-analytic methods such as the Press-Schecter formalism prove to be useful estimates to predict the mass function \cite{press_formation_1974,Sheth_2001}.
+Often, in standard gravity, semi-analytic methods such as the Press-Schechter formalism prove to be useful \cite{press_formation_1974,Sheth_2001}.
 These models usually employ geometric methods such as spherical or triaxial collapse as a proxy for the non-linear regime.
-Such geometric methods can also provide useful insights into the non-linear density-velocity divergence relation (DVDR) \citep{bilicki_velocity-density_2008,nadkarni-ghosh_non-linear_2013,nadkarni-ghosh_phase_2016}, can be useful to estimate the one-point PDF in non-standard models \citep{cataneo2021matter,mandal_one-point_2020} and can also model the evolution of halo axes ratios However, even implementing the spherical collapse (SC) model in modified gravity is not as simple as in standard GR. \citep{Lee_2005,nadkarni-ghosh_evolution_2018}.
-In this paper, we build upon previous investigation of \citet{Nadkarni_Ghosh_2022}; hereafter NC22, which considered spherical top-hat collapse in $f(R)$ models, but in the absence of the chameleon mechanism.
+Such geometric methods can also provide useful insights into the non-linear density-velocity divergence relation (DVDR) \citep{bilicki_velocity-density_2008,nadkarni-ghosh_non-linear_2013,nadkarni-ghosh_phase_2016}, can be useful to estimate the one-point PDF in non-standard models \citep{cataneo2021matter,mandal_one-point_2020} and can also model the evolution of halo axes ratios \citep{Lee_2005,nadkarni-ghosh_evolution_2018}.
+However, even implementing the spherical collapse (SC) model in modified gravity is not as simple as in standard GR.

+In this paper, we build upon the previous investigation of Nadkarni-Ghosh \& Chowdhury (2022) \cite{Nadkarni_Ghosh_2022}; hereafter NC22, which considered spherical top-hat collapse in $f(R)$ models, but in the absence of the chameleon mechanism.
 One of the main aims of that paper was to understand the joint evolution of the density and velocity fields in $f(R)$ gravity and compare it to the evolution in standard GR.
 In standard gravity, the density and velocity divergence are proportional; the proportionality constant is the growth rate, which is a sensitive probe of the underlying cosmology.
 The linear relation is a consequence of the continuity equation coupled with the linear theory solution which ignores the decaying mode.
-The density-velocity dynamics has been of interest since the early 1990s\cite{bernardeau_quasi-gaussian_1992,chodorowski_weakly_1997,chodorowski_recovery_1998,bernardeau_non-linearity_1999} and indeed many upcoming surveys aim to constrain the growth factor or to test the continuity equation \cite{zhengetal}.
+The density-velocity dynamics has been of interest since the early 1990s \citep{bernardeau_quasi-gaussian_1992,chodorowski_weakly_1997,chodorowski_recovery_1998,bernardeau_non-linearity_1999} and indeed many upcoming surveys aim to constrain the growth factor or aim to test the continuity equation \citep{zhengetal}.